firebolt-db/firebolt-cli/README.md

 ```

 ### Managing resources
 With firebolt cli it is also possible to manage databases and engines, for the full set of available features please see `firebolt engine --help` and `firebolt database --help`.

-## Docker
-TODO: Add docker description